Adding a Barcode Widget

 • Align Right

-11. Optional: Add a requirement rule to the widget.
+7. Optional: In the Rules section, add a requirement rule to the widget.

 Use requirement rules to specify whether the app user must configure this widget or can skip it.